Pivot Strategy

 Product feature pivot

 A product feature pivot is where you make changes to your current product.
-With this pivot, you can enhance the features you already have using incremental innovation, or choose to offer new features altogether.
+You can enhance the features you already have using incremental innovation, or offer new features altogether.

-A subcategory of this type of pivot is a zoom-in pivot.
-This is where you evaluate all the features you offer and just focus on one high-performing feature and position it as your main offering.
+A subcategory of this type of pivot is a zoom-in pivot, where you evaluate all the features you offer and focus on one high-performing feature as your main offering.

-You can also do the opposite and perform a zoom-out pivot, where you build on a single feature and start to adopt related solutions to improve overall value to your customers.
+You can also do the opposite and perform a zoom-out pivot, where you build on a single feature and adopt related solutions to improve overall value to your customers.

 A product feature pivot sits in the Solution section right in the middle of the pyramid.
 You won’t need to rethink your customers and problems, but the technology and growth methods you use may have to be adapted.